The abstract painter

 Mark Rothko

-The Russian-Jewish American painter Mark Rothko (1903-1970) is one of the representative painters of post-war art.
-Mark Rothko was a studious student, but he dropped out of Yale University to pursue an artistic career.
-Rothko knew Greek mythology which brought him closer to the surrealists.
-He was influenced by the German philosopher Friedrich Nietzsche.
-The “Rothko style” is a work on color with a background of spirituality.
-It is a meditation painting.
+The Russian-Jewish American painter Mark Rothko (1903-1970) is one of the leading figures of postwar art.
+A studious student, Rothko left Yale University to pursue an artistic career.
+His knowledge of Greek mythology drew him closer to the Surrealists.
+He was also influenced by the German philosopher Friedrich Nietzsche.
+The "Rothko style" is characterized by its use of color imbued with spirituality; it is a meditative art form.

 Frank Stella

 American painter and sculptor Frank Stella was born in 1936.
 Beyond abstract expressionism, he is also known as a leading figure in minimal art.
 Stella studied art history at Princeton University.
-Jasper Johns ' solo exhibition , he reduced his paintings to the bare minimum of elements to produce the "Black Painting Series".
+Later, inspired by Jasper Johns , he reduced his paintings to the bare minimum of elements to produce the "Black Painting Series."

-In 1959, he was selected for the 16 American Artists Exhibition (Museum of Modern Art, New York), and the following year he organized a solo exhibition at the Leo Castelli Gallery , a legendary gallery which led American art after -war.
+In 1959, he was selected for the 16th American Artists Exhibition (Museum of Modern Art, New York), and the following year he organized a solo exhibition at the Leo Castelli Gallery , a legendary gallery that led post-war American art.

 Barnett Newman

-Barnett Newman (1905-1970) is an artist representative of abstract expressionism and “action painting” with Pollock and Rothko.
-Born in New York, United States, to a family of Russian Jewish immigrants, Neumann worked as a critic and curator before beginning his career as a painter in 1944 at the age of 40.
-His style is characterized by a uniform treatment of color, which is crossed by one or more vertical lines that he calls Zip.
+Barnett Newman (1905-1970) was a leading figure in Abstract Expressionism and Action Painting, alongside Pollock and Rothko.
+Born in New York City to a family of Russian Jewish immigrants, Newman worked as a critic and curator before beginning his painting career in 1944 at the age of 40.
+His style is characterized by a uniform application of color, punctuated by one or more vertical lines he called "Zips."

 Related topics: